Dalit Camera: Evolution of Dalit Camera

 By 2014, Dalit Camera had a 23-member team working with four video cameras.
 Initially attracting attention in Andhra Pradesh, by then it was also being viewed by significant numbers in the states of Kerala and West Bengal, and was gaining viewers elsewhere in India and worldwide.
 It has been described as the first use of videos uploaded on social media to highlight the difficulties faced by Dalit students.

 Aside from documenting, for example, the reaction of Dalit women to an incident of rape, it has showcased Dalit music and the activist-writer Arundhati Roy, whom it has also criticised.
 Being online, it by-passes the distribution problems of previous attempts to provide a media outlet for the Dalit people — print publications struggle to survive because sales outlets are often reluctant to be considered associated with the Dalit movement.

 Digital censorship

 YouTube briefly terminated the Dalit Camera account in January 2017.
 The channel's page carried a notice that this was due to concerns about copyright infringement, although Ravichandran claimed that "YouTube has never welcomed depiction of content related to Dalit issues.
 A lot of explicit content is usually uploaded by YouTube but the site has a distaste for videos depicting Dalit and minority issues."
 There was some speculation that YouTube might have bowed to pressure from Hyderabad Police following the conviction for defamation in December 2016 of some English and Foreign Languages University research scholars who had been featured on the channel.
 The channel had covered reaction to work posted by Rohith Vemula and his death.

 A collection of essays and debates from Dalit Camera has been published as Hatred In The Belly by Round Table India, which is a Dalit activist platform.
+Dalit Camera also has films featuring B. R. Ambedkar’s speeches, clips of his funeral procession, a television series on the making of the Indian Constitution, as well as of riots in early 2018 at Bhima Koregaon, filmed and shared by the members of the public.